Ex Why Zed Print logo

 Let's Analyse the Styling of Three Winning Book Designs

 Before we begin, the Styling Hub in our Print Journey is also a great place to spend some time and find inspiration for your next project.
-But first, keep scrolling for some crucial takeaways of what makes for good hardback book design.
+But first, keep scrolling for some crucial takeaways of what makes for good book design.

 Today meets Yesterday by Yang Liu